tonyruan2/Dueling_Simulator/DEVELOPMENT.md

 I'm happy with how my final project turned out.
 I accomplished a lot more than what I originally thought I could in ~3 weeks!

 # Wednesday, May 1, 2019
-I added a short description and pictures of the project running to the read.me file.
+I added a short description and pictures of the project running to the readme file.

 ## List of major tasks completed from 4/7 to 5/1
 - [x] Classes for simulating a duel (gui (for UI), duel (for game logic), simulation (for visual display))